bwerner/FormArith/README.md

 We assume that you have `nix` installed on your system.
 Setup instructions can be found here: <https://nixos.org/download>.

-To setup the project for development purposes, you can use `nix develop` to enter an interactive subshell containing the tools you will need:
+1. You can use `nix develop` to enter an interactive subshell containing the tools you will need:

 ```bash
 cd <form-arith>